chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 ### Refinement

-Our final submission is a private score of 0.2637 log loss!
+Our final submission has a private score of 0.2637 log loss!
 That is a noticeable improvement over our best baseline, the vanilla neural network's, score of 0.4553.
 Still good for middle-of-the-road in the Kaggle competition, but at least we're on the right track.

 Close examiners of my Kaggle account (aka nobody besides me) will notice that a submission of `gpu_cnn.csv` had a lower log loss (0.24412) than the SimpNet architecture submission.
 Access to the supporting Jupyter notebook code was lost either through a git mishap or a Jupyter error, but rather than try to recreate something, I found a stable architecture in SimpNet that we can use as another baseline for improvement.